-Email: cpirrie@gba.acesmat.uk/ rdowning@gba.acesmatuk / emarshall@gba.acesmat.uk
+Email: cpirie@gba.acesmat.uk vmcauley-eccles@gba.acesmat.uk

 Governors - Hold the school leaders to account by ensuring the school:

 - Meets their statutory duties to pupils with special educational needs. - Secures appropriate resources. - Establishes a policy which has regard to the Code of Practice 2014 on the identification and assessment of special educational needs and by participating in appropriate training.